Alas, for those who spend their days

 Are all my chanting charms.

-His Divine Grace Srila Sacidananda Bhaktivinoda Thakura
+By His Divine Grace Srila Saccidananda Bhaktivinoda Thakura

-the pioneer of the program to benedict
+The pioneer of the program to benedict

-the entire world with Krsna consciousness
+the entire world with Krishna consciousness